4.1.1sr - SRTC Procedure: Recruiting and Hiring

 Part-time employees and adjunct faculty may not be promoted to a full-time position unless a job announcement has been posted and a search conducted.

-Advertising and Outreach:
+Advertising and Outreach

-Screening of Applicants:
+Screening of Applicants

-Each applicant's experience, training, and education will be measured against the posted minimum job qualification.
+Each applicant's experience, training, and education will be measured against the posted minimum job qualifications.
 An applicant who does not submit a timely application or whose application does not meet the posted minimum job qualifications shall not be interviewed or otherwise considered for the posted vacancy.

 Whenever possible, Human Resources will conduct a pre-screening of all applicants and oversee the interviewee selection process by the Hiring Supervisor and/or committee.